What happens to your skin when you quit smoking?

 Image from Journal of the American Society of Plastic Surgeons

-However, within hours the skin benefits after quitting smoking begin to occur.
-Short term quit smoking skin improvement can be seen as your skin colour picks up a little as your circulation improves.
+Short-term quit smoking skin improvement can be seen as your skin colour and tone pick up a little as your circulation improves.

 Smoking causes smaller blood vessels to shut down (which is why smokers’ skin has a grey complexion).